 Tools needed to make the perfect patty

 When making burger patties, there are a few tools we use that help make the patties.
-These three items make it easier to get evenly sized burgers.
+These three items make it easier to get evenly-sized burgers.

 A food scale: weigh the meat before forming the patties.
-We like 4 ounce burgers (113 grams) before cooking.
+We like 4-ounce burgers (113 grams) before cooking.
 Sometimes we make the patties 5 or 6 ounces (140 or 170 grams), depending on the size of the buns we use.
 I use a simple scale I purchased on Amazon.

 Wax paper squares: we use 6″ x 6″ (15 cm x 15 cm) squares which we find at our local dollar store.
 Each patty needs two sheets, which are used to form the patties.

 A small plate with a flat bottom: the plate is used to flatten the meat into a patty.
-If you don’t have a flat bottom plate, you can use the plate upside down, like I do.
+If you don’t have a flat bottom plate, you can use the plate upside down, as I do.

 How we make our burger patties: Step by Step